james-a-rob/KodaStream/README.md

 [Sneakinpeace.com](https://www.sneakinpeace.com/) uses KodaStream to power a 24/7 live shopping experience.
 Viewers can watch together, learn more about sneakers, and even purchase items without leaving the stream.

 <a href="https://sneakinpeace.com"><img src="sneak.gif" width="100%"></a>

----

-## Final Thoughts

-KodaStream is a powerful and flexible platform designed for content creators, businesses, and anyone looking to monetize their streams.
-With a robust feature set, simple setup process, and easy-to-use management UI, it’s a great solution for anyone interested in broadcasting live or on-demand content.

-Get started today and elevate your streaming experience with KodaStream!